-Stress can be a contributing factor to capture myopathy.
+Stress can be a contributing factor to capture-related myopathy.
 Care should be taken to minimise any giraffe stress while they are in the boma.
-The number of people visiting the giraffe should ideally be limited to their handlers/browse providers during the day, and to the transport team during loading and off-loading.
+The number of people visiting the giraffe should be limited to their handlers/browse providers during the day, and to the transport team during loading and off-loading.
 Giraffe that are being translocated back into the wild should not be attempted to be "tamed".
 Therefore, caretakers should be quite and calm while delivering food and water.
-Tents, fires and human activity should not be allowed near the boma, or where giraffe can be in visual site of them.
+Tents, fires, and human activity should not be allowed near the boma, or where giraffe can be in visual site of them.
 If people are watching the giraffe for safety reasons, they should station themselves within visual distance, but far enough away that it does not cause pacing or limit feeding behaviour of the giraffe.

-Boma cleanings are not necessary if giraffe are only being held for a short period (i.e. less than 1 week), and depending on the set-up and condition of the boma.
-If cleaning is causing pacing, running or necking behaviours to occur, a decision should be made as to whether the cleaning is worth the stress.
-In between loads of translocated giraffe, the boma should be cleaned before new animals are brought in.
+Boma cleanings are not necessary if giraffe are only being held for a short period (e.g. less than 1 week) and depending on the set-up and condition of the boma.
+If cleaning is causing pacing, running, or necking behaviours to occur, a decision should be made as to whether the cleaning is worth the stress being placed on the giraffe.
+In ideal circumstances, giraffe should be able to be shifted to a separate section of the boma while cleaning is going on to limit human/giraffe interaction and for safety of all involved.
+In between loads of translocated giraffe, the boma should be thoroughly cleaned before new animals are brought in.

-It is crucial to have an understanding of normal behaviour as any change, even expressing decreased or no behaviour at all, could indicate high levels of stress (Normando et al. 2018).
-Symptoms of stress behaviours in giraffe include flared nostrils, wide eyes, ears far forward or pinned back, pacing, kicking, necking, bucking, lack of appetite or drinking (Tarou et al. 2000).
+It is crucial to understand normal giraffe behaviour as any change, even expressing decreased or no behaviour at all, could indicate high levels of stress (Normando et al. 2018).
+Symptoms of stress behaviours in giraffe include flared nostrils, wide eyes, ears far forward or pinned back, pacing, kicking, necking, bucking, lack of appetite or drinking, or 'freezing' meaning they stand in one place and do not respond to any stimuli or to any other giraffe for long periods of time (Tarou et al. 2000).